-If you’re not sure whether your dough has finished rising, lightly press on the dough.
+Not sure whether your dough has finished rising?
+Lightly press on the dough.
 If it springs back quickly, it could use more time.
 If it springs back slowly, it’s ready to back.
-If it collapses, it has over proofed, but it will still bake nicely.
+Dough that collapses has over proofed but will still bake nicely.

 Preheat your oven to 350 degrees Fahrenheit (176 degrees Celsius).
 While your oven heats, brush the top of your loaf with egg wash.
 You don’t have to use the entire egg, just enough to glaze the bread.

 Bake for 20 minutes.
 Tent your loaf with aluminum foil to keep the top from browning too much.
 Bake for an additional 25 minutes.
 It’s internal temperature should read at least 195 degrees Fahrenheit (90 degrees Celsius).